-When summer gives you heaps of fresh fruits and vegetables, freeze them and enjoy throughout the year.
-It’s easy!
+When summer gives you heaps of fresh fruits and vegetables, freeze them to enjoy throughout the year.
+It's easy!
+Just follow these tips to preserve summer's bounty for months to come.

-- Store in heavy-weight, air-tight containers or freezer bags.
+- Store in air-tight containers or freezer bags.
+Be sure to date the packages.

 - Fill containers to the top and remove as much air as possible from freezer bags.

-- Vegetables that hold up well to cooking (corn, peas) generally freeze well, too.
+- Vegetables that hold up well to cooking (corn, peas) generally freeze well.

-- For better texture, try eating previously frozen fruit before it’s completely thawed.
+- For better texture, use frozen fruit in recipes before it’s completely thawed.

 - Fruits and veggies freeze best at 0-degrees F or colder.